 Do you have an area in the yard that is too big to cover with a bark mulch?
 Having a large load of that stuff delivered can, after all, get pretty expensive.
-So you may wonder, "Is there a cheap or free mulch?"
+So you may wonder, "Is there a way to get cheap or free mulch?"

 When you have large areas of the landscape to cover with mulch, mulching can get expensive and labor-intensive.
 Colored bark mulches (red, black, etc.) are attractive and very popular, but they are suitable only for covering small spaces if you are landscaping on a budget.

 - Black plastic is a widely used landscape mulch in the nursery business.
 While not attractive, it is at least neutral in color and might not be unacceptable in a backyard.
 It is cheaper and easier to cover a large area with black plastic mulch than with the more expensive bark mulches.

 - Like black plastic mulch, poly tarps provide a cheaper and easier alternative to bark mulches for covering large areas.
-An advantage poly tarps have over black plastic mulch is that they are sturdier.
+One advantage poly tarps have over black plastic mulch is that they are sturdier.
 However, the color of poly tarps (commonly blue) is often more obtrusive.
 But, in a pinch, use poly tarps as a temporary mulch.
 Then go back afterward and cover them with something more attractive (perhaps one of the free mulches discussed below).
 If you are intent on finding a free mulch that can function like a tarp, then keep an eye out on trash day for old carpeting that people are throwing out.

-Perhaps the best example of a free mulch is the leaves you rake in fall.
+Perhaps the best example of free mulch is the leaves you rake in fall.
 Another good source of free mulch is the grass clippings that are left over after you mow the lawn.
 But both of these free mulches should be "prepared" prior to use: